 Uniosun has six campuses (Osogbo, Okuku, Ikire, Ejigbo, Ifetedo, and Ipetu-Ijesha) strategically scattered across Osun .

 Some populated cultural events in Osun State include the Ori Oke and Egungun festival in Iragbiji, Olojo in Ife and the Osun Osogbo festival.

 Although there are various people from various parts of Nigeria residing in the State, the predominant sub-ethnic groups in Osun are Ife, Ijesha, Oyo, Ibolo and Igbomina of the Yoruba people.

-Yoruba and English are the official languages in the State, and there are various religions being practised there.
+Yoruba and English are the official languages in the State, and there are various religions being practiced there.

-However, there are a lot of Christians and Muslims in the State since it was established in 1991.
-In fact, there are some popular religious leaders who hails from the State, including Pastor E.A Adeboye (who is from Ifewara) and Pastor (Dr.) Johnson Ade Odewale of Christ Apostolic church, Calvary Assembly (from Odeomu)
+However, there are a lot of Christians and Muslims in Osun, in fact, there are some popular religious leaders who hail from the State, including Pastor E.A Adeboye (who is from Ifewara) and Pastor (Dr.) Johnson Ade Odewale of Christ Apostolic Church, Calvary Assembly (from Odeomu)

-The State government claims to offer services to both Muslims and Christians in Osun, especially through Pilgrims Welfare Boards.
+The State government claims to offer services to both Muslims and Christians, especially through Pilgrims Welfare Boards.